-Dr. Owusu Afriyie-Akoto is the Food and Agriculture Minister-nominee for the Nana Addo-led NPP government which assumed office on January 7th, 2017.
+Dr. Owusu Afriyie-Akoto is the current Food and Agriculture Minister in Ghana under the Nana Addo-led NPP government which assumed office on January 7th, 2017.
 He is the immediate past Member of Parliament for Kwadaso in Ashanti region and served as the Minority Spokesperson on Agriculture throughout the period (2009-2019).
-This could explain why he was the President’s choice for the Food and Agric Ministry when he released his first batch of ministerial nominees.
+This could explain why he was the Nana Addo’s choice for the Food and Agric Ministry when he released his first batch of ministerial nominees in January.

-Dr. Owusu Afriyie appeared before the Parliament Appointment Committee on Tuesday, January 24, 2017 for vetting.
-At the vetting session, Afriyie-Akoto gave out so many information about himself, education and career as he answered questions from his Curriculum Vitae which was previously submitted to the committee.
+During his vetting by the Parliament Appointment Committee on Tuesday, January 24, 2017 , Afriyie-Akoto gave out so many information about himself, education and career.
 He also outlined the various strategies he would employ if approved as the Food and Agric Minister in other to bring about growth and improvement in the sector.

 5 Interesting Facts about Afriyie-Akoto